ageery/kwicket-samples/app-async/README.md

 and the page renders in about six second and the second label has a time that is approximately three seconds after the first label.

+The `AsyncModelLoadBehavior` works by calling the `AsyncModel.loadAsync` method in the `onConfigure` phase of rendering to start the load of something that may be slow.
+The `SuspendableLoadableDetachableModel` blocks in the `load` method until the value from the `suspend`'able lambda is available.

+Note that if the model value is itself referenced in the `onConfigure` phase (e.g., using the model value to determine if the component should be visible) this pattern will not result in any speed up.

 Running
 -------